At a Glance

 Test Preparation Needed?

-Rinse mouth out with water prior to collection
+Rinse your mouth out with water prior to collection

 The Test Sample